diegoparrilla/slate/source/index.html.md

 ```

-This endpoint adds the Autonomous System Number passed as argument in the body to the QUARANTINE-AS private blacklist.
+This endpoint adds the Autonomous System Number passed as argument in the body to the QUARANTINE-AS private blocklist.
 The TTL must be passed too and it permits two options:

 - If TTL is 0, then the object will never expire and can only be removed using the remove request of the API or from the user dashboard.
 - If TTL is greater than 0 then the object will expire after the number of seconds in TTL.

 The service will automatically obtain the AS number of the IP using the AS resolution service.
-If the AS is in the QUARANTINE-AS blacklist, it will be reported in the [IP Check](#ip-check) services.
+If the AS is in the QUARANTINE-AS blocklist, it will be reported in the [IP Check](#ip-check) services.

 <aside class="success">